Festival Programme

 Live Art Cabaret, a collection of short performances

 Short performances by some of the UK’s best known and most exciting live artists.
-Artists: Stacey Makishi, Nando Messias, Daniel Oliver, Jamila Johnson-Small, Matty May.
+Artists: Stacy Makishi, Nando Messias, Daniel Oliver, Jamila Johnson-Small, Matty May.

 9:30pm-11pm Mile High Club: Live Art School Disco